Do You Want to Make Homemade Lip Balm?

 Promptly remove from heat and whisk in half a teaspoon of honey and an eighth a teaspoon of cinnamon leaf essential oil.

-Carefully pour or pipe into lip balm tubes with a pipette dropper while mixture is hot.
+Carefully pour or pipe into lip balm tubes with a pipette dropper while the mixture is hot.
 Allow to cool, approximately thirty minutes before covering lip balm tubes with lids.
 Yields: 8 lip balm tubes.

 You May Also Like: